DDSoftDennie/speaker/ToWrite.md

 ## The Importance of Providing Safety

 ## Conspiracies, DeepFakes, and ANTI-movements: Three Perspectives

 - **Truth Seekers**: Often the marginalized, the undereducated, and the forgotten.
 - **Conspiracy Theory Creators**: Leveraging AI, DeepFakes, and digital cults to spread misinformation.
 - **Society**: Including the media, the government, the masses, and IT professionals.

-## Markdown, Github & CoPilot: A new way to journal (business) life